 The Inherited Sleep Code

 So, is sleep apnea passed down through our genes?
 Research suggests that genetics may indeed play a significant role in the development of sleep apnea.
-Family studies have revealed a higher prevalence of sleep apnea among relatives of affected individuals.
+Family studies have revealed a higher prevalence of sleep apnea among relatives of affected individuals, indicating that sleep apnea hereditary factors are significant in understanding the genetic contributions to the disorder.

 Several genetic factors contribute to the risk of developing sleep apnea.
 One key factor is the shape and structure of the airway.
 Individuals with a family history of narrow airways or other anatomical features that predispose them to airway collapse during sleep may be more susceptible to sleep apnea.